Paul Harpole

-Paul Harpole (born 1950) is an American politician and businessman who served as the Mayor of Amarillo, Texas, the largest city in the Texas Panhandle, from May 2011 to May 2017.
+Paul Harpole (born 1950) is an American politician and businessman who served as the mayor of Amarillo, Texas, the largest city in the Texas Panhandle, from May 2011 to May 2017.
 He chose not to seek re-election in 2017.
 Before serving as mayor, Harpole was an Amarillo City Councilmember from May 2005 to May 2007.

 Throughout his political career, Harpole has focused on improving downtown Amarillo.
 He is the vice-chairman of the downtown Center City Amarillo Tax Increment Reinvestment Zone board, which diverts property tax revenues in the zone to projects with the goal of improving the area.
 As mayor, he has explored plans to build a baseball stadium and a parking garage in Amarillo.
 However, the development partners that the city worked with for three years suddenly went out of business in January 2015, causing a setback.

 Harpole has also received media attention for his comments on refugees in Amarillo, which receives more refugees per capita than any other Texas city.
 He has expressed concern for the city's ability to accommodate the relatively large number, but has asserted that Amarillo is supportive and accepting of refugees.

 Personal life

 Harpole was born in Deer Lodge, Montana in 1950, and raised in Denver, Colorado.
 After finishing high school, he joined the U.S. Army in 1968.
 From 1969 to 1971, he served two tours of duty in the Vietnam War as a crew chief on a medevac helicopter.
 During his time in Vietnam, he received an Army Commendation Medal and nineteen Army Air Medals.
-After finishing his service, he enrolled in the University of New Mexico in 1971, where he was involved with Kappa Alpha.
+After finishing his service, he enrolled in the University of New Mexico in 1971, where he was involved with Kappa Alpha Order.
 He graduated with a Bachelor of Business Administration degree from the Anderson School of Management in 1976.

 Shortly after graduating, Harpole began selling cars at Frontier Ford in Albuquerque, New Mexico.
 In 1982, he moved to Amarillo, where he secured a position as vice president and general manager of John Chandler Ford.
 In 2009, he left John Chandler Ford and started his own auto dealership.
 Currently, Harpole is President of Paul Harpole Motors.

 Harpole and his wife Jenny have two children, Daniel and Amy.
 They have six grandchildren.